 - Golden raisins (I prefer the flavor and texture of these over regular raisins)

-- Chocolate chips (I used a mix of white and semi-sweet and loved this combo)
+- Chocolate chips (I use a mix of white and semi-sweet and loved this combo)

 - Hemp hearts (can sub chia or flax)